platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-2/development.md

 ### Cluster infrastructure

-Dedicated Gen 2 and 3 clusters are launched into a Triple Redundant configuration consisting of 3 hosts.
+Dedicated Gen 2 clusters (sometimes referred to below as DG2) are launched into a Triple Redundant configuration consisting of 3 hosts.
 This is an N+1 configuration that’s sized to withstand the total loss of any one of the 3 members of the cluster without incurring any downtime.
 Every service is replicated across all three hosts in a failover configuration (as opposed to sharding), allowing a site to remain up even if one of the hosts is lost entirely.

 Each instance hosts the entire application stack, allowing this architecture superior fault tolerance to traditional N-Tier installations.
 Moreover, the Cores assigned to production are solely for production.